THE AMAZING DR. CLITTERHOUSE (1938)

 The film opens with dramatic music by Max Steiner, on the title screen there is a laboratory with smoking, bubbling flasks behind the credits to invoke the feeling of science, cut away to…

-There is a woman singing opera as she is accompanied on a piano at a high brow cocktail party.
-The camera pulls back and through a window we see a flashlight and someone taking jewelry out of a safe, the flashlight is the only source of light in an otherwise pitch black room.
+There is a woman singing opera as she is accompanied by a piano at a high-brow cocktail party.
+The camera pulls back and through a window, we see a flashlight and someone taking jewelry out of a safe, the flashlight is the only source of light in an otherwise pitch-black room.
 During Mrs. Updyke’s party, it is Dr. Clitterhouse himself who manages to crack the safe full of priceless gems beating one of ‘Rock’s Valentine’s and Jo Keller’s gang to the vault.
 He examines the expensive jewels and loads them into his medical bag.

 Dr. Clitterhouse appears amidst the guests now as the opera singer finishes her aria.
 Mrs.Frederick R. Updyke (Georgia Caine) tells him that she’s in good voice this evening- he humors her “Inspiring, simply inspiring Mrs. Updyke.”